-We have audited the financial statements of Doggerbank Offshore Wind Farm Project 1 Projec Limited (the 'company') for the year ended 31 March 2022, which comprise the Income Statement, Statement of Comprehensive Income, Statement of Financial Position, Statement of Changes in Equity, Statement of Cash Flows, and Notes to the Financial Statements, including a summary of significant accounting policies.
+We have audited the financial statements of Doggerbank Offshore Wind Farm Project 1 Projec Limited for the year ended 31 March 2023 which comprise the Income Statement, Statement of Comprehensive Income, Statement of Financial Position, Statement of Changes in Equity, Statement of Cash Flows and the related notes 1 to 20, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards.

-In our opinion the financial statements:
+In our opinion, the financial statements:

-- give a true and fair view of the company's affairs as at 31 March 2022 and of its performance for the year then ended; - · have been properly prepared in accordance with UK adopted international accounting standards; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the company's affairs as at 31 March 2023 and of its profit for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards; and - have been prepared in accordance with the requirements of the Companies Act 2006.